stolostron/rhacm-docs/install/install_connected.md

 * Optional: If you are using MacOS, it is helpful to install `wait`.
 You can install it by entering `brew install wait` in a terminal window.

 ## Preparing to install

-There are some preparations that you need to complete before completing either of the  installation procedures. **Note:** Only run the steps in this section once.
+Complete the following preparations before you complete either of the installation procedures. **Note:** Only run the steps in this section once.

-1. Download the required files by cloning the `open-cluster-management/deploy` Git repository:
+1. Download the required files by cloning the `open-cluster-management/deploy` Git repository with the following command:

   ```
   git clone https://github.com/open-cluster-management/deploy.git